Big Plans for Mount Pleasant are Underway.

 Project Description: This project was originally planned to be completed by the Water and Sewer Authority of Cabarrus County (WSACC) in 2009.
 The project never came to fruition, so the Town is picking up the project where it left off.
 This project will retire the Summer Street and Pasture pump stations.
 Click here to view the proposed Lower Adams Creek Sewer Outfall map.
 Click here to see a composite map of all proposed sewer improvements.

-Schedule: This project is scheduled to to begin March 3, 2025 with completion by March 2026.
+Schedule: This project is scheduled to begin March 3, 2025 with completion by March 2026.

 Funding Source: $5,822,971 State Budget allocation from federal ARPA funds